octoml/mlops/docs/mlperf.automation/tbd/ck2.md

 # Ideas to improve CK

-Developing CK2 = Collective Knowledge + Collective Experience
+Developing backwards compatible CK2 based on our collective experience:

 * simple and pythonic access to CK repos as a database (separate from actions)
 * simplify CK repo structure to avoid numerous .cm directories.
 Use cm.json file with UID and then reindex components when pulling repo or adding/deleting entries